 Medical Board Hears Patient Complaints

 Unhappy patients may report their complaints of a physician directly to the board, which takes all complaints seriously.
-Seeking help and responding are important steps to take immediately.
-A board complaint can directly affect the license to practice, so don’t face it alone.
+A board complaint can directly affect an individual’s license to practice.
+Therefore, properly responding to a complaint is of the utmost importance.
 Call an attorney experienced with licensing board matters right away, so there is time to step in and help navigate the process.

 Pay Attention to Response Timeline